Dmh304/Clinic-Management-System/EYES_CLINIC_PROJECT_INSTRUCTIONS.md

 - **Primary Actor:** Clinic Manager
 - **Secondary Actors:** Nurse (notified), System
 - **Trigger:** Clinic Manager opens the 'Unassigned Care Sessions' list to staff each scheduled session with a Nurse.
-- **Description:** The Clinic Manager reviews SCHEDULED care sessions for a given day and assigns each to an available Nurse, ensuring even distribution and adherence to per-nurse daily capacity.
+- **Description:** The Clinic Manager reviews BOOKED care sessions for a given day and assigns each to an available Nurse, ensuring even distribution and adherence to per-nurse daily capacity.
 - **Preconditions:** PRE-1: Manager authenticated.
-PRE-2: At least one CareSession with status = SCHEDULED and no nurse exists.
+PRE-2: At least one CareSession with status = BOOKED and no nurse exists.
 PRE-3: At least one Nurse is rostered for that day.
 - **Postconditions:** POST-1: `CareSession.nurse_id` and `assigned_at` set.
 POST-2: Nurse notified; session appears on their Care Queue (UC-31).
 POST-3: Event logged.
 - **Normal Flow:**
   1. Manager opens 'Unassigned Care Sessions' for the selected date.